-Before Abdul Muttalib died, he persuaded his (saw) paternal uncle, Abu Taalib the Prophet’s (saw) father’s blood brother, to take over.
+Before Abdul Muttalib died, he persuaded his (saw) paternal uncle (father’s blood brother), Abu Taalib to take over.
 At that point, he had the Prophet (saw) for approximately two years.
-He (saw) was with his grandfather from the age of 6 to 8 years old.
+He (saw) was with his grandfather from the age of six to eight years old.

 That was while he was twelve years old